alexandru/typelevel-library.g8/README.md

 This is a [Giter8][g8] template for creating libraries ready to be published.

 **NOTE:**
-This project started as a fork of <https://github.com/alexandru/typelevel-library.g8>, with some minor updates and improvements.
+This project was started as a fork of <https://github.com/alexandru/typelevel-library.g8>, with some minor updates and improvements.
 But at this point I don't think I will be merging it back to the upstream, as I have quite a few specific changes.

 - [Usage](#usage)